superpowers04/superpowers04/Supers Minecraft Modding Documentation and Lists.md

 **Using [Prism](https://prismlauncher.org) or [Modrinth Launcher](https://modrinth.com/app) is recommended.**
 # Term Glossary
-Terms often used when refering to Minecraft and/or Modding Minecraft
+Terms often used when refering to Minecraft and/or Modding Minecraft.
+Many of these explanations are simplified.
+Most of the links in this section will link to their relevant Wiki article on Wikipedia, or Minecraft.wiki for if you need more information.
 * [Minecraft](https://minecraft.wiki/w/Minecraft) - The game this page is about.
 Unless specified, I'm usually refering to Minecraft: Java Edition
 * [Mojang](https://en.wikipedia.org/wiki/Mojang) - The company that owns and develops Minecraft
 * [Microsoft](https://en.wikipedia.org/wiki/Microsoft) - The parent company of Mojang.
 Note Microsoft is NOT Mojang.
 * [Java Edition](https://minecraft.wiki/w/Java_edition) - The Original Minecraft, Minecraft for Windows, MacOS and Linux, made using Java.
 Unless specified, I'm usually refering to Minecraft: Java Edition
 * [Java](https://en.wikipedia.org/wiki/Java) - The programming language used for Minecraft Java Edition.
 * [JVM](https://en.wikipedia.org/wiki/Java_virtual_machine) - A program/Virtual Machine that runs Java bytecode, which in turn runs Minecraft: Java Edition.
-* .jar - A Java Archive, basically a special zip used by Java that usually contains code or assets
+* .jar - A Java Archive, basically a "special" zip used by Java that usually contains code or assets.
 * [Bedrock Edition](https://minecraft.wiki/w/Bedrock_edition) - Minecraft's cross platform release.
 Has a bunch of differences from Java Edition.
 Refer to [Minecraft Wiki's parity list](https://minecraft.wiki/w/Official_pages/Parity_issue_list) for a compilation of ALL of the changes
 	* [Behavior Pack](https://minecraft.wiki/w/Behavior_Pack) - Sorta like Minecraft Data packs, I think.
 I don't play Bedrock Edition so I don't entirely know.
 These do NOT exist on Java Edition
 	* [Addon](https://minecraft.wiki/w/Addon) - Kinda like Mods, I think.
 I don't play Bedrock Edition so I don't entirely know.
 These do NOT exist on Java Edition

-* [Launcher](https://minecraft.wiki/w/Minecraft_Launcher) - Refers to the program used to launch the game, Minecraft requires a launcher because some things need to be setup before the game can run
+* [Launcher](https://minecraft.wiki/w/Minecraft_Launcher) - Refers to the program used to launch the game, Minecraft requires a launcher because it needs a lot of maintenence,
 * [Client](https://minecraft.wiki/w/Client) - The actual program you interface with to play the game.
 Basically it handles the GUI, displaying mobs, players, blocks, etc on the screen, and stuff like that.
 * [Server](https://minecraft.wiki/w/Server) - The program that's running the world you're playing on.
 Handles things like breaking/placing blocks, movement, mob activity, etc
-	* Past Minecraft Release 1.3.1, You will always be playing on a server, even in SinglePlayer.
+	* Past Minecraft Release 1.3.1, You will always be playing on a server.
+When in SinglePlayer, Minecraft will open an Internal Server and join it.
+This is what allows you to play using [LAN](https://minecraft.wiki/w/Multiplayer#LAN_connections)
+	* [LAN](https://minecraft.wiki/w/Multiplayer#LAN_connections) - Local Area Network refers to playing with other people on the same home internet, or together via an ethernet hub.
+Note that in many cases a LAN server is usually just a server that isn't port forwarded(For Minecraft atleast)
+	* [Port Forwarding](https://en.wikipedia.org/wiki/Port_forwarding) - Port fowarding basically tells your router to redirect any communications on a port(like 25565) to a specified IP
+	* [IP/IP Address](https://en.wikipedia.org/wiki/IP_address) - An address to access your computer from like 192.168.0.106.
+[Many IP Addresses are reserved for specific use cases.](https://en.wikipedia.org/wiki/Reserved_IP_addresses).
+Relevant to Minecraft, 10.0.0.0–10.63.255.255 and 192.168.0.0–192.168.255.255 are usually used for LAN, 10.0.X.1/192.168.X.1 are usually used by routers, and 127.0.0.0-127.255.255.255 are reserved for loopback/localhost.
+Minecraft mostly only uses [IPv4](https://en.wikipedia.org/wiki/IPv4).
+IPv6 IP Addresses will usually work but are rarely used

 * [Resource Pack](https://minecraft.wiki/w/Resource_Pack) - A file or folder that edit's the clients resources.
 Usually replaces things like textures, names, models and sounds.
 	* [Texture Pack](https://minecraft.wiki/w/Texture_pack) - Outdated term that usually refers to a resource pack nowadays, Minecraft stopped using the term Texture Packs around 1.5
 * [.minecraft](https://minecraft.wiki/w/.minecraft) - Refers to the folder where the game's files are located.<br>
 	Using the default Launcher, these are located under
-	* `%Appdata%/roaming/.minecraft` for Windows
+	* `%appdata%/roaming/.minecraft` for Windows
 	* `~/Library/Application Support/minecraft` for MacOS
 	* `~/.minecraft` for Linux
 	Other launchers will use different locations for your .minecraft, for example, Prism's portable install will store game files under Prism/Instances/INSTANCE/.minecraft
 * Instance - A setup for Minecraft, usually specifies the location of the game's .minecraft, what ModLoader to use, it's JVM arguments, etc
 * [Modloader](https://minecraft.wiki/w/Modloader) - A modification to the game's jar file that allows the game to load mods.
 Usually from .minecraft/mods
 * [Mod](https://minecraft.wiki/w/Mods) - A file(usually a jar) that gets loaded by a ModLoader to edit or add to the game.
-Mods usually edit the game's code.
+Mods usually edit the game's code, provide a custom datapack, assets and more.
 * [Shaders/ShaderPack](https://minecraft.wiki/w/Shader) - A zip that usually adds effects to Minecraft like better shadows or reflections.
 Requires a mod that provides support for Shaders like Iris or Oculus
 * [Forge](https://minecraft.wiki/w/Mods/Forge) - A Minecraft Modloader, commonly used for larger content mods and/or versions below 1.13.
+* [NeoForge](https://neoforged.net) - A Minecraft Modloader based off of Forge, commonly used for larger content mods on versions newer than 1.20.2.
 * [Fabric](https://minecraft.wiki/w/Mods/Fabric) - A Minecraft Modloader, commonly used for smaller mods and/or versions above 1.13.
+* [OptiFine](https://antifandom.com/ftb/wiki/OptiFine) - The old go-to mod for performance.
+OptiFine has been mostly been replaced by stuff like Sodium.
+[Refer to the OptiFine part of the section below for why I and much of the community recommend against OptiFine for newer versions of Minecraft](#optifineon-114-and-above)

 # Recommendations on what to **avoid** using and why
 * ### Most minecraft mod downloading sites